o3de/o3de.org/content/docs-snapshot/userguide/enviro-lighting-global.md

 Every level should have a global environment probe\.
 Global probes provide the entire level with ambient lighting, which is calculated from the probe's location\.
 In addition to a global probe, a level may have one or more local probes\.
 For more information about local probes, see [Local Environment Lighting](enviro-lighting-local.md)\.

-As shown in the following table, the probe has several configurable properties, which you can adjust in the **Rollup Bar**\.EnvironmentProbe Properties
+As shown in the following table, the probe has several configurable properties, which you can adjust in the **Rollup Bar**\.

+ EnvironmentProbe Properties

 **Active**
 Enables and disables the probe\.